 - Two Focus Area electives

-A sample curriculum for the d-MEMP degree program is shown below; d-MEMP students can extend the program on a case-by-case basis.
+A sample curriculum for the program is shown below; students may take courses in any order and can extend the program on a case-by-case basis.
 See scenarios that allow a student to take more than two years to complete the program.

 |Fall Year 1||Spring Year 1||Summer Year 1||Fall Year 2||Spring Year 2|